Mini-MBA: Data-Driven Management Curriculum

 • Model maintenance is expensive but critical to ensuring decisions are made from the most accurate data

 As a society, we face an intrinsic challenge due to the explosion of data and ease of accessibility.
-For instance, we protect our medical records even though we recognize society would benefit from aggregate analysis of medical records.
+For instance, we protect our medical records even though we recognize society would benefit from an aggregate analysis of medical records.
 In this session, we will understand ethics as applied to data.
 We will develop a framework for analyzing concerns as they relate to data.
-We will also look at specifics laws around data privacy.
-Lastly, we will explore data ownership and the rules around data accessibility and the protection of privacy.
+We will also look at specific laws around data privacy.
+Lastly, we will explore data ownership and the rules around data accessibility and privacy protection.

 Key Takeaways: